Amazon Q - The AI DevOps Tool That Fixes AWS Headaches

 You want to spin up a VPC with NAT and two subnets.

-Q just says:
+Q just goes:

 “Here’s the template.
 One click - done.”